RyanJarv/ryanjarv.github.io/_posts/2019-06-08-malicious-vagrant-boxes.md

 host$
 ```

-So it looks like that fixes the issue, but also doesn't seem to share the code directory.. which limit's the usefullness of vagrant I would imagine.
+So it looks like that fixes the issue, but also doesn't seem to share the code directory.. which limit's the usefulness of vagrant I would imagine.
 Ideally I think the share should just mount as readonly, seems like the simplest safe solution.